'We will not go': Rohingya fear repatriation to Myanmar

 Bangladesh officials say the vetting process and the building of temporary shelters is already underway, but there's still no timeline for the physical repatriation of the refugees.

-Myanmar's Ministry of Information said last week the repatriation process was scheduled to begin Tuesday.
-It said Bangladesh would provide lists of returnees who have completed verification forms.

-Mohammed Abul Kalam, the Bangladesh's Relief and Refugee Repatriation Commissioner (RRRC) denied reports this week that the process had been delayed but says more work needed to be done to allay concerns among the Rohingya refugees.
+Mohammed Abul Kalam, the Bangladesh's Relief and Refugee Repatriation Commissioner (RRRC) on Monday denied reports that the process had been delayed, saying more work needed to be done to allay concerns among the Rohingya refugees.
 He believes that the refugees will want to return once their fears abate.

 "(Once they know) we have bargained with the Myanmar side about their safety, their security, and their livelihoods, they will certainly be inspired and hopeful to get back I think," he said.